abin733/COMPSCI732_TechDemo_WorkoutBuddy_ABIN733/README.md

 ## Directory Structure

-The directory structure of the Workout Buddy MERN App is as follows:
+The directory structure of the frontend of Workout Buddy MERN App is as follows:

 - `src/components`: Contains reusable React components used throughout the app.
 - `src/context`: Contains context providers and hooks for managing global state.
 - `src/hooks`: Contains custom React hooks used for various functionalities.
 - `src/pages`: Contains the main pages of the app, such as the Home page.
-- `src/utils`: Contains utility functions used across the app.
 - `public`: Contains public assets such as images and favicon.
 - `server`: Contains the backend server files, including routes and controllers.